metagraph-dev/metagraph/docs/plugin_author_guide/plugin_parts.rst

 They are classes with attributes and class methods used by the Metagraph resolver to find optimal translations paths.

-These classes are merely tools used by the Metagraph resolver to determine  how to handle the Python datastructures described by the concrete type.
+These classes are merely tools used by the Metagraph resolver to determine  how to handle the Python data structures described by the concrete type.

 The attribute *value_type* is used to associate a Python type with the concrete type.